pullso/linkedin-bot/README.md

 3. The script navigates to the search results page using the provided URL.
 4. The script iterates over each profile on the page, sending a connection request to the user if they have a "Connect" button and, optionally, including a personalized message.
 5. The script repeats this process for each subsequent page of search results until it reaches the maximum number of pages specified in the configuration.
-6. Once the maximum number of profiles to send connection requests to has been reached, the script saves the cookies and closes the browser.
+6. Once the maximum number of profiles to send connection requests to has been reached, the script saves the cookies, write log file, and closes the browser.